Adrydevmateo/mr-payment-sdk/docs/development.md

 ### Vite Configuration (`vite.config.ts`)

-- Builds the SDK as a library
+- Builds the HEADLESS as a library
 - Generates ES modules and UMD bundles
 - Excludes React and React DOM from the bundle
 - Generates TypeScript declarations